zwyatt/SeekDB/README.md

 ```
 ### Right-click on the miniwindow to customize font, colours, whitelists, etc.

-The miniwindow will always display the current enemy and SnD quest/campaign/global quest or quickwhere target.
+The miniwindow displays the current enemy and SnD quest/campaign/global quest or quickwhere target, in addition to 'seekdb <target> <area>' results.

 Mob weaknesses are shown in green, in order from weakest to strongest.
+Neutral resists are shown in grey, in order from weakest to strongest.
+Neutral resists are only shown when the number of immunities meets or exceeds the set threshold (5 by default).
-Mob strengths are shown in orange (magenta in the output), in order from strongest to weakest.
+Mob strengths are shown in orange, in order from strongest to weakest.
 Mob immunites are shown in red.

-Strengths and weaknesses below 10% are not shown.

-Mob alignment is shown in output as red, white, or yellow brackets around the mob name.

 Data is stored in SeekDB.db.